 Stars and sun set in the west, water flows east.

 Generals who fought on horseback: where are they now?

 Wild grass covers the flowers, filling the earth with gloom.

-Recording (timings follow my recording; lyrics for both are
+Timings follow my recording; lyrics for both are directly above

 Intonation for Poetry (詩吟 Shi Yin)

 36260.46: 吟詩也 to intone poetry, adding only a reference ("喜有吟詩癖") to a poem called 送王尉歸觐 by 方岳 Fang Yue (1199 - 1262; Bio/307).